 How to Apply

-Interested candidates can apply between Monday, Sept.
-1 and Monday, Oct.
-27 to take the spring 2015 service-learning course that introduces the program (AMST 398).
+The initial deadline for the application to take the spring 2015 service-learning course that introduces the program (AMST 398) was Monday, Oct.
+27. Interested candidates can still apply before Wednesday, Dec.
+3 and have their applications considered as space permits.
 Apply online through the CCPS Application and Nomination Portal.

 About Carolina Performing Arts